 The small deep plates are a stylish way to serve a small soup or salad as an appetizer in a dinner set from the KURLAND collection, consisting of the charger plate and the small dinner plate.
 The porcelain from KPM Berlin meets the highest standards and gives every festive table a regal appearance.all in white, KURLAND shines in all its glory.
-The edge of the individual pieces is reminiscent of the classicist relief, best
+The edge of the individual pieces is reminiscent of the classicist relief, the best

 Show moreHistory

-Commissioned by Peter von Biron, Duke of Kurland, a series in strict classicist form was created in Berlin around 1790 in line with the new aesthetic, which was to become the icon of the Königliche Porzellan-Manufaktur Berlin: KURLAND.
-Its shape pays homage to the ideals and design of the ancient world.
-Objectivity, austerity and symmetry combine to create a noble, cohesive and timeless form - probably the most important porcelain collection of classicism.
+Commissioned by Peter von Biron, Duke of Kurland, a series in strict classical form, following the new aesthetic, was created in Berlin around 1790, which was to become an icon of the Königliche Porzellan-Manufaktur Berlin: KURLAND.
+Its form is a tribute to the ideals and design of the ancient world.
+Objectivity, austerity and symmetry combine to create a noble, self-contained and timeless form – probably the most important porcelain collection of Classicism.

 Product details